KiloxGo/KiloxGo/README.md

 You can call me Kilox,Kilostring,KiloxGo,KG or 千弦if you like it!

-Here is my illustration drawn by Matsuyama Komoto,it's ctue,yes.(This is my original character.
-Please do not use it. )
+This is my original character.
+Please do not use it.

 ***Currently Busy with school work and unavailable.***